 The WCC Intern Program is designed to allow for a fun and flexible opportunity for Stanford students to engage with the Stanford Women’s Community Center.
 Interns will shadow a staff member in one of our many program areas.
-While each intern will shadow a particular program, there is a high degree of flexibility in WCC programming, allowing interns to pursue their own areas of interest throughout their time at the WCC.
+While each intern will shadow a particular program, there is a high degree of flexibility in WCC programming, allowing interns to pursue their own areas of interest throughout their time with the WCC.
 Interns are primarily responsible for helping their staff mentor with their WCC work, but will also be asked to work on an independent Intern Project during Winter or Spring Quarter, with guidance from the Intern Coordinator and the staff mentor.
 In addition, interns should expect to find and contribute to a vibrant community of co-interns and staff members through social events and teamwork on projects.

-Click here to appy to the WCC intern program for 2019-20 acadmic year!
-Applications are due Thursday, October 10, 2019 at 11:59pm PST.
+Click here to apply to the WCC Intern Program for 2020-21 acadmic year!
+Applications are due October 7, 2020 at 11:59pm PST.

 We encourage you to sign up for the WCC mailing list to hear about future opportunities for engagement, and check out our new Sib Fam Program to get involved today!